the KA Football Big Data Analytics System

 The NFRI shows the position of the country in the football world, from the perspective of its overall recognition, reputation, prestige and quality of players.

-The NFRI provides numbers applied to rankings of leagues, as well as to continents (federation) ranking (also the AIF has little use of the NFRI).
+The NFRI supplies numbers applied to rankings of leagues, as well as to continents (federation) ranking (also the AIF has little use of the NFRI).
 It is the only one primal algorithm in the KA Football Big Data Analytics System doesn’t use other procedure.
 However, value impact of the NFRI for the KA Rating System is rather low.
 Its relevance is rather subsidiary and corrective.

 Based on the value of the AIF Continent, NFRI points and the results of matches played within intercontinental tournaments (primarily FIFA Club World Cup), the Continents Ranking is determined.
 The ranking indicates the strength of the continents in terms of a club football.